-A second clause in the decree stated the Iran- and Syria-backed group was a "terrorist organisation".
+A second clause in the same decree stated that the Iran- and Syria-backed group is a "terrorist organisation."

 Signup to our newsletter and follow us on Facebook and Twitter!

 "Terrorist Nasrallah has declared war on his nation," Sheikh Khaled wrote on his Twitter account.

 "Stopping him and rescuing Lebanon from his grip is a national and religious duty for all of us," he said, as Hezbollah's involvement in Syria's armed conflict deepened.